-Fabric buildings have long been used for in the public sector for salt and sand storage, along with waste and recycling operations.
+Fabric structures have long been used for in the public sector for salt and sand storage, along with waste and recycling operations.
 The wide, clear-span of interior space allows for easy entrance and exit by maintenance vehicles and offers unobstructed square footage for storing material piles or bins.
 Public works planners are always searching for ways to increase storage capacity and operating efficiency – fabric structures offer both for day-to-day municipal operations.

 The use of fabric structures is increasing as newer materials are explored and creative applications are put to the test.
 According to the Industrial Fabrics Association International (IFAI):